Gundreda de Warenne

-Gundreda de Warenne, Countess of Warwick was the wife of Earl Roger (died 1153).
+Gundreda de Warenne, Countess of Warwick (died before 1184) was an English noblewoman, the wife of Earl Roger (died 1153).
 She was the daughter and eldest child of William II, earl Warenne by the Capetian princess Isabel of Vermandois (died c.
 1140) daughter of Count Hugh the Great of Vermandois and niece of King Philip I of France.
 On the death of her first husband Count Robert of Meulan and Leicester in 1118 Isabel promptly married Earl William II de Warenne (died 1138) and since Gundreda had an infant daughter by 1138 it is most likely she was the eldest child of the marriage.
 The Flemish name Gundreda was given her in recollection of her father's mother Gundreda de Warenne (died 1085).

 Marriages

 Gundreda was married in or around 1136 to Earl Roger, who was 1st cousin of her half-brother, Count Waleran II of Meulan.
-The marriage tied Earl Roger into the Beaumont clique dominant at the court of King Stephen of England between 1135 and 1141.
+The marriage tied Earl Roger into the Beaumont clique dominant at the court of Stephen, King of England between 1135 and 1141.
 For Waleran the marriage helped secure his position in the English west midlands where the king had made him earl of Worcester.
 In 1138 Gundreda's infant daughter Agnes was similarly employed to settle a local war in Warwickshire by a marriage to Earl Roger's rebel vassal, Geoffrey II de Clinton of Kenilworth, in a deal ironed out by Gundreda's father, Earl William.
 There are indications that Gundreda was dominant in her husband's council, occupying a leading place in his charters and notoriously forcing his change of side in 1153 to support Henry Plantagenet and abandon King Stephen by conspiring to surrender Warwick Castle to the Angevin party, a manoeuvre that is said to have caused the loyalist Earl Roger's death by a seizure when he heard of it.
 Gundreda made a second marriage to William of Lancaster, lord of Kendal who died in or soon before 1170.
 She seems to have returned to Warwickshire after his death.